TeamViewer Exploited to Breach Vulnerable Networks and Deploy Ransomware

 Based on the IOCs provided by Huntress, the attacks through TeamViewer appear to be using the password protected LockBit 3 DLL.

 While it is unclear how malicious actors are abusing TeamViewer instances to gain remote access, TeamViewer takes these threats extremely seriously.
-They released a statement about the attacks and on securing installations.
+They released a statement about the attacks and securing installations.

 At TeamViewer, we take the security and integrity of our platform extremely seriously and unequivocally condemn any form of malicious use of our software.